hormoz-lab/CARLIN/README.md

     but the cutoff used in practice will generally be higher.

     analyze_CARLIN(..., 'read_override_UMI_denoised', cutoff) short circuits
-    the cutoff function, and sets this value to the cutoff.
+    the cutoff function, and sets the threshold to 'cutoff'.
 All UMIs with a read count >= 'read_override_UMI_denoised' will be asked to call an allele.
     Default is unset.